Androz2091/discord-data-package-explorer/README.md

 # [Discord Data Package Explorer](https://ddpe.netlify.app)

-What is there **really** in your Discord Data package?
+What's **really** in your Discord Data package?
 And how can this data be useful?
 Discord Data Package Explorer does the job for you!

 ## Example